The first training of driver-instructors for the new TITUS 6x6 vehicle took place in Vyškov

 • Vehicle speed on paved roads up to 110 km/h with a range of up to 700 km

 • Universal armament carrier – Remote controlled weapon stations with the ability to mount a 12.7 mm calibre machine gun or 40 mm calibre grenade launcher.
 Possibility of installing a remote-controlled turret with a 20 mm rapid-fire gun and a 7.62 mm machine gun.
 Possibility of mounting up to three light machine guns on the hatch at the three roof hatches.
 Firing is also possible with a gun located in the folding ramp.
-Other versions of the TITUS armoured personnel carrier allow for the function of weapon system carriers – anti-tank and anti-aircraft missiles or a mortar of 120 mm calibre
+Other versions of the TITUS armored personnel carrier allow for the function of weapon system carriers – anti-tank and anti-aircraft missiles or a mortar of 120 mm calibre

 • Electronic and communication systems provide classified and unclassified radio communication and data link in VHF and UKV bands and also by satellite tactical communication (SATCOM), including the use of integrated cryptomodules